-Falling off a steep overhanging climb is actually quite safe.
+Falling off a steep overhanging sports route is actually quite safe.
 You just peel off the wall and swing around on the end of your rope for a little while.
 It’s actually kind of fun.

-In some cases, recognising that I’m not actually in danger is enough to get me moving again.
+If I catch my fear early enough, the simple action of recognizing that I’m not actually in danger, can be enough to get me moving again.

 Step 5: What are you going to do now?

 At this point, Heike introduces 7 steps that you can use once you have realised that you’re in a crappy situation.

 When I’m scared, my field of vision narrows massively.
 I’m too scared to move, even though there might be a great place to rest just inches away.
 I grip onto my crappy holds for dear life.
 My eyelashes are almost touching the wall.
 I can’t see my feet.

 If I force myself to look around, I can generally find better holds, a more comfortable position, or a way to climb back down to my last piece of gear.

 Because you’ve got to breathe, if you want to live.

 Big, slow breaths have physiological impacts that help switch you out of panic mode and back into a rational place where you can start solving problems.